 “It was a private deal so we’re not comfortable releasing the price,” David Enns told Business in Vancouver after the deal was announced.

-The news comes a couple months after Andrew Peller Ltd. (TSX:ADW) announced its plan to buy three B.C. wineries in separate transactions totalling $95 million.
+The news comes a couple months after Andrew Peller Ltd. announced its plan to buy three B.C. wineries in separate transactions totalling $95 million.

 The other two wineries that Peller bought were Tinhorn Creek Vineyards and Grey Monk Estate Winery.
 Sandra Oldfield, who had been in charge of running Tinhorn Creek, has since left working for the winery.

 News of other big money to be pumped into the Okanagan came in July, when Vancouver’s Bai family revealed that it is spending an estimated $100 million into its wine business in the Okanagan.

 As for the Enns' pact with Ontario Teachers Pension Fund-owned Arterra, Enns explained to BIV that he and his wife enjoyed steady success during the past five years, increasing volume to nearly 10,000 cases from about 6,000 cases.

 Their wines continued to sell out every year, he said, adding that the winery was not able to add more inventory because of space constraints.